-- A. The superintendent shall allow credit for reinsurance ceded by a domestic insurer to an assuming insurer which is accredited as a reinsurer in this state as of the date on which statutory financial statement credit for reinsurance is claimed. - B. In addition to the requirements specified in Section 59A-7-11 NMSA 1978, the assuming insurer shall: - (1) file a properly executed Form AR-1 with the superintendent as evidence of its submission to this state's jurisdiction and to this state's authority to examine its books and records; - (2) file with the superintendent a certified copy of a certificate of authority or other acceptable evidence that it is licensed to transact insurance or reinsurance in at least one state, or, in the case of a United States branch of an alien assuming insurer, is entered through and licensed to transact insurance or reinsurance in at least one state: - (3) file annually with the superintendent a copy of its annual statement filed with the insurance department of its state of domicile or, in the case of an alien assuming insurer, with the state through which it is entered and in which it is licensed to transact insurance or reinsurance, and a copy of its most recent audited financial statement; and - (4) maintain a surplus as regards policyholders in an amount not less than \$20,000,000, or obtain the affirmative approval of the superintendent upon a finding that it has adequate financial capacity to meet its reinsurance obligations and is otherwise qualified to assume reinsurance from domestic insurers. - C. If the superintendent determines that the assuming insurer has failed to meet or maintain any of the qualifications required by Section 59A-7-11 NMSA 1978 or this rule, the superintendent may upon written notice and opportunity for hearing suspend or revoke the accreditation.
-No credit shall be allowed a domestic ceding insurer under this section if the assuming insurer's accreditation has been denied or revoked by the superintendent or if the reinsurance was ceded while the assuming insurer's accreditation was under suspension by the superintendent.
-[13.2.8.9 NMAC;- Rp, 13.2.8.9 NMAC, 7/24/2018]
+- A. Pursuant to Paragraph (1) of Subsection D of Sections 59A-12E-3 and 59A-12E-5 NMSA 1978, the superintendent will allow credit for reinsurance ceded by a domestic insurer to an assuming insurer that is accredited as a reinsurer in this state as of the date on which statutory financial statement credit for reinsurance is claimed.
+An accredited reinsurer shall: - (1) File a properly executed Form AR-1 as evidence of its submission to this state's jurisdiction and to this state's authority to examine its books and records; - (2) File with the superintendent a certified copy of a certificate of authority or other acceptable evidence that it is licensed to transact insurance or reinsurance in at least one state, or, in the case of a U.S. branch of an alien assuming insurer, is entered through and licensed to transact insurance or reinsurance in at least one state; - (3) File annually with the superintendent a copy of its annual statement filed with the insurance department of its state of domicile or, in the case of an alien assuming insurer, with the state through which it is entered and in which it is licensed to transact insurance or reinsurance, and a copy of its most recent audited financial statement; and - (4) Maintain a surplus as regards policyholders in an amount not less than \$20,000,000, or obtain the affirmative approval of the superintendent upon a finding that it has adequate financial capacity to meet its reinsurance obligations and is otherwise qualified to assume reinsurance from domestic insurers. - B. If the superintendent determines that the assuming insurer has failed to meet or maintain any of these qualifications, the superintendent may upon written notice and opportunity for hearing, suspend or revoke the accreditation.
+Credit shall not be allowed a domestic ceding insurer under this section if the assuming insurer's accreditation has been revoked by the superintendent, or if the reinsurance was ceded while the assuming insurer's accreditation was under suspension by the superintendent.

-13.2.8.10 CREDIT FOR REINSURANCE - REINSURER DOMICILED AND LICENSED IN ANOTHER STATE:
+13.2.8.10 CREDIT FOR REINSURANCE - REINSURER DOMICILED IN ANOTHER STATE:

-- A. The superintendent shall allow credit for reinsurance ceded by a domestic insurer to an assuming insurer which as of any date on which statutory financial statement credit for reinsurance is claimed: - (1) is domiciled and licensed in (or, in the case of a United States branch of an alien assuming insurer, is entered through and licensed in) a state which employs standards regarding credit for reinsurance substantially similar to those applicable under Section 59A-7-11 NMSA 1978 and this rule; - (2) maintains a surplus as regards policyholders in an amount not less than \$20,000,000; and - (3) files a properly executed Form AR-1 with the superintendent as evidence of its submission to this state's authority to examine its books and records. - B. The provisions of the section relating to surplus as regards policyholders shall not apply to reinsurance ceded and assumed pursuant to pooling arrangements among insurers in the same holding company system.
+- A. Pursuant to Paragraph (2) of Subsection D of Section 59A-12E-3 NMSA 1978, the superintendent will allow credit for reinsurance ceded by a domestic insurer to an assuming insurer that as of any date on which statutory financial statement credit for reinsurance is claimed: - (1) Is domiciled in (or, in the case of a U.S. branch of an alien assuming insurer, is entered through) a state that employs standards regarding credit for reinsurance substantially similar to those applicable under the Act and this rule; - (2) Maintains a surplus as regards policyholders in an amount not less than \$20,000,000; and - (3) Files a properly executed Form AR-1 with the superintendent as evidence of its submission to this state's authority to examine its books and records. - B. The provisions of this Section relating to surplus as regards policyholders shall not apply to reinsurance ceded and assumed pursuant to pooling arrangements among insurers in the same holding company system.